Internal combustion locomotive: Kerosene

 Kerosene locomotives use kerosene as the fuel.
 They were the world's first oil locomotives, preceding diesel and other oil locomotives by some years.

-The first known kerosene rail vehicle was a draisine built by Gottlieb Daimler in 1887, but this was not technically a locomotive as it carried a payload.
+The first known kerosene rail vehicle was a draisine built by Gottlieb Daimler in 1887, for the Daimler Paraffin Railway.
+This was not technically a locomotive as it carried passengers and did not haul other items of rolling stock.

 A kerosene locomotive was built in 1894 by the Priestman Brothers of Kingston upon Hull for use on Hull docks.
 This locomotive was built using a 12 hp double-acting marine type engine, running at 300 rpm, mounted on a 4-wheel wagon chassis.
 It was only able to haul one loaded wagon at a time, due to its low power output, and was not a great success.
 The first successful kerosene locomotive was "Lachesis" built by Richard Hornsby & Sons Ltd. and delivered to Woolwich Arsenal railway in 1896.
 The company built a series of kerosene locomotives between 1896 and 1903, for use by the British military.